Islamic Declaration: Minorities

-The republican principle
+The Republican Principle

 Although details of Islamic political organisation are left quite vague, three republican principles of political order are deemed to be essential which are: (1) the electability of the head of the state, (2) the accountability of the head of the state to the people, (3) the obligation of solving communally general and social issues.

 Apart from affairs of property, Islam does not recognize any principle of inheritance, nor any power with absolute prerogative.
 To recognize the absolute power of Allah means an absolute denial of any other almighty authority (Qur'an 7/3, 12/40).
 "Any submission of a creature which includes a lack of submission to the Creator is forbidden" (Muhammad, peace be upon him).
 In the history of the first, and perhaps so far the only authentic Islamic order - the era of the first four caliphs, we can clearly see three essential aspects of the republican principle of power: (1) an elective head of state, (2) the responsibility of the head of state towards the people and (3) the obligation of both to work on public affairs and social matters.
 The latter is explicitly supported by the Qur'an (3/159, 42/38).
 The first four rulers in Islamic history were neither kings or emperors.
 They were chosen by the people.
 The inherited caliphate was an abandonment of the electoral principle, a clearly defined Islamic political institution.